iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 ## How Humans Read Code

 Everything we read is translated into a natural language.
 In programming this is often based on the English language.
 It all starts with writing code.
 You are translating requirements from natural language into code.
-With this knowledge it maker rende to write code that is as close to English as possible.
+With this knowledge it makes sense to write code that is as close to English as possible.
 Within the boundaries of the programming language, of course.
 I'll use the terms English and JavaScript from here on while it can be applied to any natural language and programming language, respectively.

 Usually when reading code you are scanning the file for anything that is related to the problem you're solving.
 You want to see the logic and not be bothered with irrelevant details.
-Your purpose is to idendity the intent of these statement.
+Your purpose is to idendify the intent of these statement.
 If you can't understand the intention of the statement, you're stopped in your tracks, which is annoying and might end up wasting your time.
 That's why it is important to write code that people can read and understand.

 Although JavaScript's keywords are in English, its syntax doesn't look like it.
 Its readability is in your own hands.
 Thankfully, there are a lot of tools we can use for that.
 By changing the way we write our code we can help our future readers understand what they're looking at.